dshess/opts/README.md

-So I set out to make something similar, [github.com/dshess/getopt](https://pkg.go.dev/github.com/dshess/getopt). getopt spent more time enforcing type safety than I cared for, this works in a builder-chain style.
+So I set out to make something similar, [github.com/dshess/getopt](https://pkg.go.dev/github.com/dshess/getopt). getopt spent more time enforcing type safety than I cared for, this package changes to a builder-chain style.

 ## Install